Some Examples

 Run in the command line php textclient.php <file_path>

-For example: php textclient.php abc.jpg
+For example, php textclient.php abc.jpg